They laugh and cry. They are real and honest.

 Earlier this year, a second grade girl from Longview passed away.
 Tonight, Marie - one in this gaggle - shared a dinner with their family.
 She met the mom through their sons' baseball.

 It made me think of all the food people brought when my mom died.
-A houseful of people, two teenage boys - just like this family - mourning, grieving, taking it day by day moment by moment.
+A houseful of people, two teenage boys - just like this family - mourning, grieving, taking it

 The way people reach out and show they care, the greatness in community - it is pretty remarkable.